Which steam generator iron?

 Bosch steam generator prices start at around £120, while a premium model will set you back close to £340.
 Entry-level models tend to have fewer features, smaller water tanks and basic limescale-prevention features.

-Premium models such as the Bosch TDS6080GB Ultimate have Bosch 'i-Temp Advanced' technology.
+Premium models such as the Bosch TDS6080GB have Bosch 'i-Temp' technology.
 Bosch claims this creates the perfect steam and temperature levels for all fabrics, so you don't have to turn the dial up or down to suit different items.
 The idea is that you can iron any clothes in any order and you won’t need to separate your ironing pile according to the thickness of the fabric.
 Our steam generator iron reviews reveal whether that's enough to make a Best Buy.

 Philips steam generator irons